bit-bots/bitbots_main/bitbots_hcm/docs/index.rst

 The HCM uses a DSD to decide what the state of the robot is and to decide on the actions that should be performed.
 This state is then published as a ROS message (`/robot_state`).
-To see which state is which, you have to look at the message definition (`rosmsg show humanoid_league_msgs/RobotControlState`).
+To see which state is which, you have to look at the message definition (`ros2 interface show humanoid_league_msgs/msg/RobotControlState`).

 The HCM subscribes to all joint goal topics of the different software parts.
 Dependend on its state, it forwards the goals or not.